 Are Harrow conveyancing fees fixed?

-Some conveyancing solicitors in Harrow carry out the conveyancing on a price per hour basis others work on a fixed fee.
+Some conveyancing solicitors in Harrow carry out the conveyancing on a price per hour basis.

-If, for any reason at all, your sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your sale or purchase does not go ahead, you will be covered by a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Harrow?